Bobby Witt Jr. Player Props: Royals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is seventh in MLB with a collective 9.4 strikeouts per nine innings.
+- The Giants pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Giants have the 15th-ranked team ERA across all league pitching staffs (4.59).
+- The Giants have a 4.57 team ERA that ranks 17th across all MLB pitching staffs.

-- The Giants rank 17th in baseball in home runs allowed (eight total, 1.3 per game).
+- Giants pitchers combine to allow 13 total home runs at a rate of 1.6 per game (to rank 21st in the league).

-- Cobb (0-0) makes the start for the Giants, his second of the season.
+- DeSclafani (1-0) gets the start for the Giants, his second of the season.

-- His last time out came on Saturday against the New York Yankees, when the righty went 3 2/3 innings, surrendering one earned run while allowing four hits.
+- His last time out came on Monday against the Chicago White Sox, when the right-hander went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.